Literacy is such an important skill, but not every child loves to read or even has access to books. #MacombReads aims to change that.

 The #MacombReads event, which happens on Nov.
-5, 2022, is aimed at Pre-k through elementary students.
-The event, which has been virtual and drive-thru only the past couple of years, is back in person and boasts tons of fun for families.
+4, 2023, is aimed at Pre-K through 6th grade.
+This in-person event boasts tons of fun for families.

-Starting at 10 a.m. and going until 2 p.m., this year’s event, which is themed “Reading Carnival,” features free children’s books, art activities with the Anton Art Center, hands-on STEM activities and STEM demos with representatives from Lawrence Technological University.
+Starting at 10 a.m. and going until 2 p.m., this year’s event, which is themed “Reading Carnival,” features free children’s books, a giant map of Michigan with activities that students can engage in, art activities with the Anton Art Center, hands-on STEM activities from the International Academy of Macomb (IAM) high school robotics teams and STEM demos with representatives from Lawrence Technological University.

-In addition, families will score some delicious Michigan cider and doughnuts — and learn how to make cider, too.
-They’ll also get the chance to see authors Johnathan Rand and Amy Young.
-Rand is the author of the Michigan Chillers series, while Young is the author of the A Unicorn Named Sparkle series.
-Rand was a hit with families last year, Flye notes, so he’s back again to interact with the kids.
-Young will be hosting an illustration session for children, and both authors will be signing copies of their books for event guests, as well.
+In addition, families will score some delicious Michigan cider and doughnuts — and learn how to make cider, too from Yates Cider Mill.
+They’ll also get the chance to see authors Johnathan Rand and Carrie Pearson.
+Rand is the author of the Michigan Chillers series, while Pearson is the author of Real Princesses Change the World, among others.
+Rand has been a hit with families for the past coupe years, Flye notes, so he’s back again to interact with the kids.
+“This is Carrie Pearson’s first time with us this year and we’re excited about that,” Flye says.

 Face painting, a selfie station and literacy Bingo are also part of the festivities.
-Most of the fun takes place indoors, but you’ll find games — like giant Jenga and cornhole — along with a DJ playing music outside.
+Most of the fun takes place indoors, but you’ll find games — like giant Jenga, Plinko, giant connect 4, cornhold toss, ladder ball and a basketball hoop — along with a DJ Zak Atak playing music outside.

 #MacombReads is a free event open to all kids including those outside of Macomb County.
 Registration is required for the event.
 You can register at misd.net/MacombReads.